bekiTil/JobHouseApp/README.md

   1. having to apply for jobs  in person (solves the problem of remoteness of applicants )
   2. companies do not get the employee with the specifications they require easly
-  3. creaing a medium platform in which companies and employees can interact directly
+  3. creating a medium platform in which companies and employees can interact directly

 ## Authentication